AxisCommunications/locomote-video-player/README.md

 **NB:** This API is only a draft, and parts of it are not implemented.
 Do not use this yet.

+### Construction

+#### Locomote(element, url)

+> Locomote player constructor.
+Will load the Locomote SWF and embed the Locomote player in a DOM element.

+> First argument is either an ID to an element in the DOM as a string or a reference to a DOM element.
+This is where Locomote will embed the player.

+> The second argument is the URL to the player SWF.

 ### Actions